Right, soundbites 9, 10, 11, and 12 are next on the agenda if we get to them.

 And the place is going to be full.

-It's a short week.
+The raiders, it's a short week.

-They have to travel three hours, 1,500 miles after having played a game on Sunday.
+They have to travel three hours, 1,500 miles, after having played a game on Sunday.

-They're at clear disadvantage because of that.
+They're a clear disadvantage because of that.

 But this is such an important game tonight.

-I think that's all make America great means.
+I think that's all Make America Great means.

 It means what common sense would tell you it means.